500.08 - Use of Email

-Weill Cornell Medicine (WCM) provides a centrally-managed email service to faculty, staff, students, and affiliates for the purpose of furthering the mission of education, research, and patient care and for conducting general college business.
-While incidental and occasional personal use of email is permissible, personal communications and data transmitted or stored on WCM information technology resources (such as email) are treated as business communications, and are subject to automated surveillance by security systems managed by the Information Technologies & Services (ITS) Department.
+Weill Cornell Medicine (WCM) provides a centrally-managed email service to Workforce Members for the purpose of furthering the mission of education, research, and patient care and for conducting general college business.
+As defined in ITS policies 500.01 – Response Use of Information Technology Resources and 500.02 – Privacy of the Weill Cornell Medicine Network and Systems, incidental and occasional personal use of email is permissible.
+However, personal communications and data transmitted or stored on WCM information technology resources (such as email) are treated as business communications and data.
+Use of a WCM email account is subject to monitoring and review for performance, legal, and compliance purposes.

-WCM is legally responsible to protect confidential information, including that contained in email.
-WCM and NYP email systems comply with appropriate security standards.
-Because WCM cannot guarantee the security of external systems, WCM has chosen to prohibit the use of automated email forwarding and requires encryption for any email message containing confidential information that is sent outside the WCM/NYP network.
+WCM is legally responsible to protect institutional data, including that contained in email.
+WCM’s email system complies with appropriate security standards.
+As WCM cannot guarantee the security or compliance of external systems, WCM has chosen to prohibit the use of automated email forwarding and requires encryption for any email message containing High Risk Data that is sent outside the WCM affiliate network.

-Certain information such as protected health information (PHI), personally identifiable information (PII), or financial records are confidential and must be treated with extreme care to avoid inappropriate disclosure that could lead to exposure of risk to Weill Cornell Medicine and its affiliates.
-A complete list of all data considered confidential by WCM is available in the ITS 11.03 – Data Classification policy.
+High Risk Data at WCM must be treated with extreme care to avoid inappropriate loss or disclosure that could lead to exposure of risk to WCM and its affiliates.
+A complete list of all data considered High Risk by WCM is available in ITS policy 500.03 – Data Classification.

-While the college permits generally unhindered use of its information technology resources, those who use WCM information technology resources do not acquire, and should not expect, a right of privacy.
 WCM community members should not expect that personal communications will remain private and/or confidential.
-Automated email surveillance systems are in place to identify data that appear malicious in nature (e.g., viruses, spyware) or contain confidential information (e.g., protected health information and personally identifiable information) for further investigation.
+Email monitoring processes are in place to identify data that appear suspicious or malicious in nature (e.g., viruses, spyware) or contain High Risk Data (e.g., protected health information and personally identifiable information) for further investigation.

-WCM provides a centrally-managed email system for its faculty, staff, students, and affiliates.
-No additional email systems are permitted without approval of the Chief Information Officer.
-WCM-supplied email accounts (@med.cornell.edu) are unique and assigned to an individual for communication pertaining to WCM.
-Except in cases approved by WCM Human Resources or General Counsel, these email accounts are not transferrable to other users.
-Access to WCM's email system requires certain responsibilities for the account holder, including, but not limited to, the following:
+WCM provides a centrally-managed email system for its Workforce Members.
+No additional email systems, including non-approved AI email assistants, are permitted for business use without the approval of the Chief Information Officer.
+Email accounts are uniquely assigned to an individual for communication pertaining to WCM.
+Except in cases approved by Human Resources or the Office of General Counsel, these email accounts are not transferable to other users.
+Access to WCM’s email system requires certain responsibilities for the account holder, including, but not limited to, the following:

 • Do not share your email account password with anyone, including ITS (ITS will never ask you for your password).
 Use delegation, where appropriate, if another user needs access to your email.